DelonShen/classifying-collider-events-with-point-clouds/README.md

 # Classifying Collider Events with Point Clouds

-Implementation of architectures in [PAPER TITLE](https://arxiv.org/abs/xxxx.xxxxx)
+Implementation of architectures in [Comparing Point Cloud Strategies for Collider Event Classification](https://arxiv.org/abs/xxxx.xxxxx)

 ------
 *If you have any questions at all about the code or using these kinds of architectures in your own analysis I'm always open to chatting, just let me know at [hi@delonshen.com](mailto:hi@delonshen.com)*